 include the applicable manufacturer-assigned UE radio capability ID in the UE radio capability ID IE of the SECURITY MODE COMPLETE message.

+In NB-S1 mode via satellite E-UTRAN access, if the UE supports reporting coarse location information via NAS and the MME indicated in the SECURITY MODE COMMAND message that the coarse location of the UE is requested, the UE shall include its coarse location in the UE coarse location information IE of the SECURITY MODE COMPLETE message.

 If, during an ongoing attach or tracking area updating procedure, the SECURITY MODE COMMAND message includes a HASHMME, the UE shall compare HASHMME with a hash value locally calculated as described in 3GPP TS 33.401 [19] from the entire plain ATTACH REQUEST or TRACKING AREA UPDATE REQUEST message that the UE had sent to initiate the procedure.
 If HASHMME and the locally calculated hash value are different, the UE shall include the complete ATTACH REQUEST or TRACKING AREA UPDATE REQUEST message which the UE had previously sent in the Replayed NAS message container IE of the SECURITY MODE COMPLETE message.